William04A/pispeedtest/README.md

 ### Changelog/Updates:
 **Application updates:**

+**V5.0.2:**

+This PiSpeedtest release fixes one mistake where waiting between speedtests was completeky broken in the "COMPATIBLE" mode.
+PiSpeedtest 5.5 is coming soon (release number unconfirmed) with many improvements and new features!

 **V5.0.1:**

 This PiSpeedtest release fixes some bugs found in PiSpeedtest 5.0 and also some earlier versions: